divyanshv21/flash-card/README.md

 ## Features

 French words will be displayed on flashcards and after a 6-second interval, the correct answer will be revealed.
 You can indicate whether you have remembered the word or not by clicking on a checkmark or a cross.
 The words for which you have selected a checkmark will not be displayed again, while the ones for which you have selected a cross will be shown again.
+A new csv file wouild be created for you to review which will consist of the words you are yet to learn with the name words_to_learn.csv

 ## Requirements